hansbuehler/cdxbasics/README.md

 #### Key pattern:

 Our pattern assumes that each calcuation is determined by a number of parameters for which we can compute a unique (file) ID for caching results.
 Unique file IDs can be computed using `uniqueFileName48()`.
-Here is an example:
+Here is an example which assumes that `None` is not a valid return value for the underlying function code:

     from cdxbasics.config import Config